Active Tour from Yunnan in China to Laos

 Day 6: SHAXI – XIZHOU – DALI

 Continue your journey to Xizhou.
 The village of Xizhou is known for is well-preserved Bai architecture.
 You make a walking tour around Xizhou old town.
-In doing so you visit the former residence of the once influencial Yan family, a wonderful wooden house with many inner courts that was built at the end of the 19th century.
+In doing so you visit the former residence of the once influential Yan family, a wonderful wooden house with many inner courts that was built at the end of the 19th century.
 Continue to Dali.
-Check in at the hotel and round trip through the city center.
+Check in at the hotel and walking tour around the picturesque old town.

 Day 7: DALI